-His reasoning is not always clear, nor always 8 9 entirely consistent, but in his most recent statement of 1 February 2012, he accepts that he should have sent 10 a sample to the laboratory for electrolyte analysis 11 12 before surgery commenced.
+His reasoning is not always clear, nor always entirely consistent, but in his most recent statement of 1 February 2012, he accepts that he should have sent a sample to the laboratory for electrolyte analysis before surgery commenced.
 So he accepts it now.
-There 13 is still an issue as to what he has said about it 14 previously and how he came to say those things.
-That 15 will be explored in the oral hearing.
+There is still an issue as to what he has said about it previously and how he came to say those things.
+That will be explored in the oral hearing.

-So Dr Haynes is of the view that serum electrolyte 16 17 measurement was strongly indicated at the completion of 18 dialysis and that, as an absolute minimum, once Adam was anaesthetised.
-So we will see how they finally resolved 19 themselves in their expert reports.
-And whatever it 20 21 might be that peritoneal dialysis was doing over the evening, Dr Haynes was strongly of the view that it was 22 23 indicated at the completion of dialysis.
-He says that 24 there could be abnormal results and that, if there were abnormal results, that would have guided the fluid and 25 electrolyte administration, and that is a principal role of the anaesthetist during surgery.
+So Dr Haynes is of the view that serum electrolyte measurement was strongly indicated at the completion of dialysis and that, as an absolute minimum, once Adam was anaesthetised.
+So we will see how they finally resolved themselves in their expert reports.
+And whatever it might be that peritoneal dialysis was doing over the evening, Dr Haynes was strongly of the view that it was indicated at the completion of dialysis.
+He says that there could be abnormal results and that, if there were abnormal results, that would have guided the fluid and

-Dr Coulthard, as I've just indicated to you before, 3 took a different view.
-He takes a different view, as 4 I've said, because of what he thinks is a consequence of 5 б the process of dialysis.
-The basis of the explanations, 7 as I've mentioned, that Dr Taylor gave about his conduct 8 in relation to the serum sodium tests, those are going 9 to be explored, as is the question of the likely effect of the peritoneal dialysis on his hydration and serum 10 sodium levels.
-And not just the likely effect, but what 11 people thought at the time was going to be the likely 12 13 effect because those are the people making decisions 14 at the time and, whatever they thought, what should they 15 have thought at the time.

-I recognise that we are dealing with things from very much a time remove: we're in 2012 with our experts, and they were in 1995 with their patient.
-So it is important to make sure that we are addressing things from what people should and could have appreciated at that time.

-22 THE CHAIRMAN: Okay.
+- electrolyte administration, and that is a principal role of the anaesthetist during surgery. - 3 Dr Coulthard, as I've just indicated to you before, - 4 took a different view.
+He takes a different view, as - 5 I've said, because of what he thinks is a consequence of - 6 the process of dialysis.
+The basis of the explanations, - 7 as I've mentioned, that Dr Taylor gave about his conduct - 8 in relation to the serum sodium tests, those are going - 9 to be explored, as is the question of the likely effect - of the peritoneal dialysis on his hydration and serum - 11 sodium levels.
+And not just the likely effect, but what - 12 people thought at the time was going to be the likely - 13 effect because those are the people making decisions - 14 at the time and, whatever they thought, what should they - 15 have thought at the time. - I recognise that we are dealing with things from - 17 very much a time remove: we're in 2012 with our experts, - and they were in 1995 with their patient.
+So it is - important to make sure that we are addressing things - from what people should and could have appreciated at - 21 that time. - 22 THE CHAIRMAN: Okay.
 That's a convenient point.
-We'll23 break for 15 minutes and, after the break, which have to be dealt with today.
-Thank you very much.
-(11.40 am)

-Ms Anyadike-Danes will finish.
-Mr McBrien will present his address and then we'll cover any outstanding issues
+We'll - 23 break for 15 minutes and, after the break, - 24 Ms Anyadike-Danes will finish.
+Mr McBrien will present - 25 his address and then we'll cover any outstanding issues